 Pizza never seems to lose its charm.
-Ranging from the traditional to the more modern, South Africa has an abundant supply of pizzerias.
 Whether you’re after a thick and chewy crust topped with Italian sausage and chilli, or a thin, wood-fired base with golden and bubbling buffalo mozzarella, tomatoes and shredded basil, choosing your favourite Italian masterpiece is no easy feat.
-To help you on your pizza pursuit, here’s our list of fantastic eateries that keep us coming back for another slice.
+Here’s where to get your next slice.

 A national go-to for great pizzas, Col’Cacchio Pizzeria serves up a slice for every palate.
 Try the popular Morituri with chicken breast strips, bacon, feta, roasted red pepper and avo; the Green Genie with avo, balsamic glaze, feta, roasted beetroot, roasted garlic, roasted butternut, rocket, Italian parmesan, pumpkin, sesame and sunflower seeds and shiitake mushrooms; or the Moghul with butter chicken, yoghurt, fior di latte mozzarella, coriander and crispy onion.
 Pizzas are hand-made with the best ingredients and are priced from around R65 to R170.
 There’s also a list of half-and-halves for more variety.